-Grief and loss after deadly bus accident
+Chattanooga school bus driver was in another crash 2 months ago

 Story highlights

-Chattanooga, Tennessee (CNN)The mangled wreckage of the school bus has been cleared.
-The screams that pierced the Chattanooga street have faded.
-The yard where a bus packed with children crashed into a tree is now a solemn memorial site.
+The school bus swerved off Talley Road, plowed into a tree and split apart -- just outside Mary Smith's home.

-Well-wishers left candles, flowers and prayers at the site of the crash, which is in front of Mary Smith's home.
-Smith had darted outside her house when she heard the crash on Monday.
+Smith darted outside her house when she heard the wreck.

 "I ain't never heard nothing like that before in my life," she told CNN affiliate WKRN.
 "The wheels were still turning on the bus."

-The school bus swerved off Talley Road, plowed into a tree and split apart.
-The accident killed at least five children and wounded several others.

-In the chaos, Smith tried to help as kids had been thrown out of the bus.
+In the chaos, Smith tried to help children who had been thrown out of the bus.
 A little boy was trying to find his shoe, she said.
 Another was trying to find his sister.

 "They were just hollering and screaming, all of them in a different tone," she said.

 By Wednesday, shock gave way to mourning.
-Crowds gathered Tuesday at the makeshift memorial, the elementary school and church -- to process, pray and grieve.
+Crowds had gathered at the makeshift memorial, the elementary school and church -- to process, pray and grieve.

-The bus driver, Johnthony Walker, 24, has been arrested on vehicular homicide charges as local officials and the National Transportation Safety Board investigate the accident.

 Chief: 'Driving was reckless and unsafe'

-The bus left Woodmore Elementary School Monday afternoon with 37 students and did not make any stops before the crash, National Transportation Safety Board Chairman Christopher A. Hart said Tuesday.
+His school bus left Woodmore Elementary School on Monday afternoon with 37 students.
+It did not make any stops before the crash, NTSB Chairman Christopher A. Hart said Tuesday.

-The school bus was heading down a narrow and winding road well above the speed limit of 30 mph, according to an arrest affidavit for Walker.
+The bus was heading down a narrow, winding road well above the speed limit of 30 mph, according to an arrest affidavit for Walker.

 "Mr. Walker lost control of the bus and swerved off of the roadway to the right, striking an elevated driveway and mailbox, swerved to the left and began to overturn, striking a telephone pole and a tree," the affidavit says.

-Chattanooga Police Chief Fred Fletcher told HLN that the "driving was reckless and unsafe for conditions at the time."
+Chattanooga Police Chief Fred Fletcher told HLN the "driving was reckless and unsafe for conditions at the time."

 Walker's blood sample has been sent to state lab for processing, he said.